Skip to main content

 • Kon-Peki

-Purchased the first Pen the Pilot Custom 74 and overall it's an 'okay' pen; better than the Metropolitan's, but it's made me sway more towards the Platinum 3776 as my next purchase and I'll likely increase that to two (2) 3776's to have a proper rotation.
+I purchased the first pen, the Pilot Custom 74.
+Overall, it’s an 'okay' pen—better than the Metropolitans—but it has made me lean more toward the Platinum 3776 as my next purchase.
+I’ll likely increase that to two 3776s to establish a proper rotation.

 Comments